amethystlyre/Travel-packing-app/README.md

 ## Installation

-Open the provided url link in a browser such as Google Chrome, Firefox or Edge etc.
+Open the [PackPal App](https://travel-packing-app-0c97b9ac0fdb.herokuapp.com/) on a browser such as Google Chrome, Firefox or Edge etc.

 ## Usage